apocalyptech/swh2save/README.md

   expansion (see above).
 Still a pretty rare occurrence, but I don't think I'll feel 100% about things until that's done.
 - Would be nice to figure out where Bounty points are stored
-- Store LoDD chunks as a dict, which is what they're presumably meant to be

 Format Info
 ===========